BR-NPA: A Non-Parametric High-Resolution Attention Model to improve the Interpretability of Attention: Introduction

-Examples of multi-parts attention maps obtained using our method are shown in Fig.~\ref{introFig}.
-Our algorithm is designed such that the importance level (in terms of contributions to the final decision-making of the task) of different salient parts of objects could be also friendly visualized via color.
-In Fig.~\ref{introFig}, the $1_{st}$, $2_{nd}$, and $3_{rd}$ most important attention maps are respectively represented in red, green, and blue.
-Inspection of the maps shows, for example, that the head of the bird is generally more important than its body in the task of fine-grained classification.
-Our method can be applied to various problems and produces attention maps adapted to the task at hand.
-On fine-grained classification and person re-identification, the model precisely highlights small details and discriminative parts whereas in few-shot classification, the model focus on the global object structure.
-Experiments on semantic segmentation show similar results to few-shot classification can also be found in supplemental materials.
+Examples of multi-part attention maps obtained using our method are shown in Fig.~\ref{introFig}.
+Our algorithm is designed such that the importance level (in terms of contributions to the final decision-making of the task) of different salient parts of objects could be also friendly visualized via different colors.
+The $1_{st}$, $2_{nd}$, and $3_{rd}$ attention maps are respectively represented in red, green, and blue.
+Similarly, attention maps generated by state-of-the-art (SOTA) methods are also visualized for comparison.
+If the method/model produces a single map, it is visualized using a heatmap, \textsl{e.g.,} the OS \cite{OS} method for person re-identification. \Cref{introFig} shows that contrarily to SOTA models, BR-NPA precisely highlights small interpretable details consistently across all the studied tasks.

-In the spirit of calls for more interpretable attention model, the focal point of this contribution is to develop a more explainable and interpretable attention model that could be easily plugged into different applications.
-Although the proposed attention framework helps to boost the performances of some state-of-the-arts, we do not focus on making a contribution to improve the state-of-the-art in standard computer vision tasks, which is beyond the scope of this study.
+In the spirit of calls for more interpretable attention models, the focal point of this contribution is to develop a more explainable and interpretable attention model that could be easily plugged into different applications\footnote{Source code is available here \texttt{https://github.com/TristanGomez44/br\_npa}.}.
+Although the proposed attention framework can help to boost performance, we do not focus on contributing to improving the SOTA in standard computer vision tasks, which is beyond the scope of this study. \comm{Rajouter plan et mentionner les trois tâche et dire que cest des tpaches qui demandent de l'attention etc}{We first discuss related works on three tasks, namely fine-grained classification, person re-identification and few-shot learning.
+Being variants of image classification, these tasks are particularly relevant to developing interpretable models with spatial attention.
+Next, we describe BR-NPA, followed by extensive experiments before concluding.}